 The second target station has been part of SNS plans for many years.
 It’s one of two upgrades being pursued at SNS.
 The other is a proton power upgrade, which is expected to double the power of SNS’s proton beam from 1.4 megawatts to 2.8 megawatts.

 The second target station has a current estimated cost range of $800 million to $1.5 billion.
-The U.S. Department of Energy said the second target is needed more than a decade ago, in January 2009.
+The U.S. Department of Energy said the second target was needed more than a decade ago, in January 2009.
 The second target station would use a narrow proton beam and a compact, rotating, water-cooled tungsten target.
 It is expected to fill gaps in materials research that require the combined use of intense, cold (longer wavelength) neutrons and instruments that can help analyze complex materials.
 It could have up to 22 experimental beamlines.

 The second target station would produce neutrons in a much smaller volume than those reaching the first SNS target, the mercury target.
 It would receive 10 proton pulses per second, while the existing target station will receive 50 pulses per second, according to a January 2015 technical report.
 A 60-hertz pulse stream is currently delivered to the first target station.

-In 2017, Oak Ridge Today reported that the second target station project could include about 380,000 square feet of new construction, mostly on a 12-acre site on the on the east end of the SNS campus, and it would support about 300 permanent staff and visiting users.
+In 2017, Oak Ridge Today reported that the second target station project could include about 380,000 square feet of new construction, mostly on a 12-acre site on the east end of the SNS campus, and it would support about 300 permanent staff and visiting users.
 The Chestnut Ridge campus would then include about 1.1 million square feet of space and roughly 900 people.

 Work under way now or expected in the next fiscal year includes planning, research and development, and engineering activities, according to the U.S. Department of Energy’s budget request for fiscal year 2021.